 12 Jul Things You Should Know About Travel Insurance And Claims Benefits

 The idea of travel insurance came about in 1863 (not that long ago!) when a gentleman by the name of James Batterson realised that travel came with a unique set of risks.
-Globalisation and advancing technology have spurred travel, and increased the need for assurance against travel risks.
+Globalisation and advancing technology have spurred travel and increased the need for assurance against the risks involved.
 You may know that travel insurance is important, but do you know to what extent?
-Here are some interesting facts about your travel insurance and claims benefits:
+Here are some little-known facts about your travel insurance and claims benefits:

 - You are covered for up to 60 days before your trip

 Savvy travellers often preach about getting travel insurance early but do you know the true implications behind the good advice?
-Contrary to thinking, travel insurance does not just cover you during your travels or post-trip.
-It also protects you from trip cancellation (in case an unforeseen incident, like bad weather or political unrest, hinders your travel plans) and loss of deposit.
-This means that if you or your family are injured or ill, or if an unexpected event prevents you from travelling, your travel and accommodation expenses will be reimbursed according to your policy benefits.
-Hence, you should always buy your travel insurance ASAP once you have confirmed your travel plans.
+Contrary to popular belief, travel insurance does not just cover you during your travels and post-trip.
+It also protects you prior to trip commencement, from cancellation (in case an unforeseen incident – like bad weather or political unrest – occurs at your destination point) and loss of deposit.
+This means that if you or your family members get injured, or if an unexpected event hinders travel plans, your flights and accommodation expenses will be reimbursed according to your policy benefits.
+Hence, you should always buy your travel insurance immediately upon confirming your travel plans.

 - The cheapest travel insurance does not mean the best value

-The basis of travel insurance lies in having a peace of mind, but do you have the habit of considering which aspect of your travel do you need assurance?
-Do not be too quick to choose the basic plan with the lowest price because that may not be the best value choice.
+The basis of travel insurance lies in having a peace of mind, but do you have the habit of considering which aspect of your travel you actually need assurance for?
+Do not be too quick to choose the basic plan with the lowest price because that may not be the best choice, value-wise.

 To determine which insurer or plan suits you best, begin with a risk assessment and consider the following:

 - Your destination(s) – Some insurers do not offer coverage for travel to high-risk countries.